WKFT (FM)

-WKFT (101.3 MHz) is an FM radio station licensed to Strattanville, Pennsylvania.
-The station broadcasts a classic country format with sister station WWCH (1300 AM and 94.1 FM) and is owned by Kristin Cantrell, through licensee Southern Belle, LLC.
+WKFT (101.3 MHz) is a commercial FM radio station in Strattanville, Pennsylvania, United States.
+The station broadcasts a classic country format with sister station WWCH (1300 AM and 94.1 FM) and is owned by Seven Mountains Media, through licensee Southern Belle, LLC.

 History

 On May 30, 2017, WZDD changed their format from mainstream rock, simulcasting WZDB (95.9) in Sykesville, to country, branded as "Bigfoot Country 102.1 & 101.3" and simulcast with WIFT (102.1) in DuBois.
 On September 25, 2023, WKFT broke from the simulcast with WIFT and began simulcasting a classic country format, "Bigfoot Legends", with WWCH (1300 AM), which Seven Mountains Media had acquired earlier in the year; WWCH had previously carried a similar format as "The Goat".